Originally published July 2023. Updated June 2026.

 Stabilization

-Reduction to media attention
+Reduction in media attention

 Stakeholder perception